diepes/python-azure-arm-template-deployment/README.md

    ```

 1. Create environment variables with the necessary IDs for Azure authentication.
+    If you login using the Azure az cli, the credentials will be saved locally and used by the script.

     You can learn where to find the first three IDs in the Azure portal in [this document](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-application-id-and-authentication-key).

+    Manual settings if not using az credentials.
     The subscription ID is in the subscription's overview in the "Subscriptions" blade of the portal.
     ```
     export AZURE_TENANT_ID={your tenant id}
     export AZURE_CLIENT_ID={your client id}